top of page

 Wash running though Coffee Bean Canyon, Red Canyon

 We followed the wash southeast past several side canyons and then veered to the left after the first major split.
 This large side canyon looked promising and worth a visit.
-See the map at the end of this blog for a satellite view of at path into the side canyon.
+See the map at the end of this blog for a satellite view of our path into the side canyon.

 Folded sedimentary rock layers from movement along San Andreas fault network in Mecca Hills